EU rearms Ukraine as calls mount for higher defence spending

 Ukraine says controlling skies ‘priority’ in war against Russia

 Ukraine destroyed the Beriev A-50 on Monday somewhere over the Sea of Azov, killing all of its crew, its commander in chief said.
 An Ilyushin-22 command aircraft was also effectively destroyed, though it managed to land.
-Ukraine’s southern command said it was one of only three operational such aircraft and helped direct missile attacks.
+Ukraine’s southern command said the A-50 was one of only three operational such aircraft and helped direct missile attacks.

 Russia had fired 40 drones and missiles into Ukraine two days earlier.
 Ukrainian defenders shot down eight missiles and said they disabled another 20 or so with electronic jamming.
 As if to prove missile capability after the downing of the A-50, Russia attacked again on Wednesday, wounding 17 people in central Kharkiv.